Is a Business Analytics Specialization Worth It?

-Advantages of Earning an MBA or Masters in Business Analytics
+Advantages of a Specialized MBA or Masters in Business Analytics

 If you’re interested in learning how to leverage big data and business intelligence to support data-driven business decisions, an MBA with a concentration in business analytics can provide the formal education and competitive edge you need to optimize your job opportunities.
 This type of degree helps students develop many of the key skill sets identified by the BLS as important qualities for operations research analysts:

 Analytical and Critical-Thinking Skills

 Master’s in Business Analytics as well as Business Analytics MBA programs are designed to help students hone their analytical and critical-thinking skills through core courses such as Macroeconomics Analysis, Market Analysis and Management Science.
 However, a specialization in business analytics offers in-depth insights into how to organize, manipulate, assess and visualize information.
 As students progress from introductory-level to advanced topics, they’ll discover how to use data-mining techniques, cluster detection, forecasting and other business analytics tools.